 There must be no security setting to open any individual file.
-This includes passwords, certificate security, adobe policy server settings, etc. There must be no further security settings applied to any individual file (except for files in Modules 3.3, 4.3 and 5.4).
-For example, in Adobe Acrobat, all "restrictions" should be "allowed" when viewing the Document Preferences > Security settings>.
+This includes passwords, certificate security, adobe policy server settings, etc.

+Furthermore, there must be no security settings applied to any individual file, except for files in Modules 1.0, 1.2, 3.3, 4.3 and 5.4.
+This means that security settings in for example Adobe Acrobat, all "restrictions" should normally be "allowed" when viewing the Document Preferences > Security settings.
+If for some reasons this is not possible for some documents, e.g. for digitally signed documents, as a minimum printing and content copying need to be allowed.